coppertank/coppertank/README.md

 ## About me:

-I am a Data Analyst/Scientist from Venice.
+I am a Data Analyst/Scientist from Venice, Italy.

 Currently working at INRAE (Dijon, France) as Ingénieur d'études, in a project aimed at creating a composite indicator of real estate tension for all French municipalities.